travis-ci/docs-travis-ci-com/user/deployment/pypi.md

 travis encrypt --add deploy.password
 ```

-> Note that if your PiPI password contains [special characters](/user/encryption-keys#Note-on-escaping-certain-symbols) you need to escape them before encrypting your password.
+> Note that if your PyPI password contains [special characters](/user/encryption-keys#Note-on-escaping-certain-symbols) you need to escape them before encrypting your password.
 Some people have [reported difficulties](https://github.com/travis-ci/dpl/issues/377) connecting to PyPI with passwords containing anything except alphanumeric characters.

 ```yaml
 deploy: